Fermionic Wave Functions from Neural-Network Constrained Hidden States: Universality of the hidden fermion determinant state in the lattice

 \section{Universality of the hidden fermion determinant state in the lattice}

-The aim of this appendix is to prove that the hidden fermion determinant state of amplitudes $\psi (x)$, can exactly match the combinatorially-many amplitudes of an arbitrary target state $\psi_{\rm tar}(x)$, thus proving $\psi (x)$ to be a universal wave function {\it ans\"{a}tz} in the fixed particle subspace of Fock space.
+The aim of this appendix is to prove that the hidden fermion determinant state of amplitudes $\psi (x)$, can exactly match the combinatorially-many amplitudes of an arbitrary target state $\psi_{\rm tar}(x)$, thus proving $\psi (x)$ to be a universal wave function {\it ansatz} in the fixed particle subspace of Fock space.

 Take $N$ and $\tilde{N}$ visible and hidden fermions occupying $M$ and $\tilde{M}$ visible and hidden modes respectively.
 For simplicity, and without loss of generality, we consider the particular case where the hidden orbitals have zero amplitude in the visible lattice and the visible orbitals have zero amplitude in the positions of the hidden modes, i.e. $\chi_{\rm v} = \phi_{\rm h} = 0$, thus simplifying the evaluation of the amplitudes of the hidden fermion determinant state to: